Assassination of Henri I, Duke of Guise: 23 December

 Cardinal Guise and the Archbishop of Lyon, who could hear the sound of the struggle from the council chamber were startled, Cardinal Guise rose from his seat knocking the chair back and had to be restrained by four councillors from bursting through the door.
 Aumont put his hand on his sword, and warned the two men from trying anything further.
-They told him the king had to be obeyed.
+They told him the King had to be obeyed.
 He and the Archbishop were promptly arrested in the following minutes.

 Catherine

-Having accomplished this act, Henri went to his mothers chambers, finding her in bed still ill, with a doctor by her side.
-He announced to her that he had overseen the killing of the duke.
+Having accomplished this act, Henry went to his mother Catherine de' Medici's chambers, finding her in bed still ill, with a doctor by her side.
+He announced to her that he had overseen the killing of the Duke.
 Reciting for her the various slights that had been made against him since May, and emphasising that he wished to 'be a king, not a prisoner or slave'.
 He further informed her that Cardinal Guise, Bourbon and the Archbishop of Lyon were all under arrest, and that he bore no ill will to the dukes of Elbeuf, Nemours and Lorraine.
 Catherine's response is not recorded by Cavriana, according to the Venetian ambassador Mocenigo she assented to his actions on the understanding that they benefited the security of the state.
 However, in a conversation with a Capuchin friar on 25 December she bemoaned the trouble her son had brought upon the kingdom.
-In the Parisian imagination, she had signed off on the decision to execute the duke of Guise, as such the Seize announced if her sepulchre was brought to Saint-Denis, they would throw it into the river.
+In the Parisian imagination, she had signed off on the decision to execute the duke of Guise, as such the Seize announced if her sepulchre was brought to the Basilica of Saint-Denis, they would throw it into the river.

 Navarre

-News reached Navarre on 26 December.
-While many nobles in his entourage celebrated the death of their hated enemies, some denounced Henri for his 'treachery' and 'cowardice'.
-Navarre for his part observing this split of opinion lamented the death of his cousins but observed that the king had a just reason to act the way he did.
+News reached Henry of Navarre on 26 December.
+While many nobles in his entourage celebrated the death of their hated enemies, some denounced King Henry for his 'treachery' and 'cowardice'.
+Navarre for his part observing this split of opinion lamented the death of his cousins but observed that the King had a just reason to act the way he did.